navroopsinghsandhu/TruetimePlugin/README.md

     window.plugins.truetimePlugin.getTrueTime('', 'long', function(event) {
           //This the success callback function
           //you can access the timestamp for now() using "event['callback']"
-          // please note that this timestamp comproses of t[3] + offset
+          // please note that this timestamp comprises of t[3] + offset
           //t0 using "event['t0']"
           //t1 using "event['t1']"
           //t2 using "event['t2']"